 Aikido is joy

-Aikido training gives us the opportunity to practice "doing the right thing the right way".
-Since it's a training situation, it's absolutely OK if we don't always get it perfect.
+Since at the dojo, it's a training situation, it's absolutely OK if we don't always get it perfect.
 In fact, we should rather assume that we more or less don't get it right most of the time.
 If, against all expectations, once in a while we do manage to do it reasonably well, we shouldn't give that to much value either.
 Nevertheless we should always try to give it our very best.

 If we train with this kind of mindset, we also don’t give ourselves any reason to get impatient or angry with ourselves or others, as it’s just a normal thing to make errors and faults, here and there.
 Of course, once pointed out and instructed with proper ways to do things correctly, we should be able to do better, maybe not at first, but with a bit of training we should be able to change and advance.

-"We all already have
+"We all already have the

-the capacity and sensitivity,
+capacity and sensitivity,

 we just have to allow ourselves